Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Results

 \section{Results}

-The results of our introduced models are reported in Table \ref{Comparison_With_State_of_the_Art_Approaches}.
-Also, this table presents a comparison of our introduced approaches with existing research initiatives, which have proposed either unimodal or multimodal approaches.
+The results of our introduced models are reported in Tables \ref{Comparison_With_State_of_the_Art_Approaches} and \ref{Comparison_With_State_of_the_Art_Approaches_adresso}.
+Specifically, Table~\ref{Comparison_With_State_of_the_Art_Approaches} reports the results on the ADReSS Challenge dataset, while Table~\ref{Comparison_With_State_of_the_Art_Approaches_adresso} reports the results on the ADReSSo Challenge dataset.
+Also, these tables present a comparison of our introduced approaches with existing research initiatives, which have proposed either unimodal or multimodal approaches.
 In order to compare models, we use the Almost Stochastic Order (ASO) test \cite{del2018optimal, dror2019deep} of statistical significance implemented by \cite{ulmer2022deep}.
 We use $confidence\_level=0.95$ and $num\_comparisons=50$.
 Generally, the ASO test determines whether a stochastic order \cite{reimers2018comparing} exists between two models or algorithms, i.e., $A$ and $B$.
 This method computes a score $(\epsilon_{min})$ which represents how far the first is from being significantly better in respect to the second.
 When $\epsilon_{min}=0$, then one can claim that $A$ is truly stochastically dominant over $B$.
 When $\epsilon_{min}<0.5$, one can claim that $A$ is almost stochastically dominant over $B$.
-For $\epsilon_{min}=0.5$, no order can be determined.
-A $(\dagger)$ means that Attention-based Fusion (Deep Context) with label smoothing is stochastically dominant over the respective models. $(\star)$ denotes almost stochastic dominance of the Attention-based Fusion (Deep Context) with label smoothing over the respective approaches.
+For $\epsilon_{min}=0.5$, no order can be determined. $(\dagger)$ means that Attention-based Fusion (Deep Context) with label smoothing is stochastically dominant over the respective models.
+Similarly, in terms of the ADReSSo Challenge dataset, $(\dagger)$ means that Co-Attention (Deep Context) with label smoothing is stochastically dominant over the respective models. $(\star)$ denotes almost stochastic dominance of the Attention-based Fusion (Deep Context) with label smoothing over the respective approaches.
+Similarly, in terms of the ADReSSo Challenge dataset, $(\star)$ means that Co-Attention (Deep Context) with label smoothing is almost stochastically dominant over the respective models.
 Note that we cannot compare our approaches with all the existing research initiatives, since we do not have access to the multiple runs or the other approaches have not used multiple runs.
-In terms of the ECE and ACE calibration metrics, we use ASO for comparing our best performing model, namely Attention-based Fusion (Deep Context) with label smoothing, with the respective model without label smoothing.
+In terms of the ECE and ACE calibration metrics, we use ASO for comparing our best performing model, namely Attention-based Fusion (Deep Context) or Co-Attention (Deep Context) with label smoothing, with the respective model without label smoothing.